-This course is designed to analyze and explore the special features and complexities of health care markets.
-It will focus on the analysis of consumption, production, and distribution of health and health care services with an emphasis on pharmaceutical products and services.
+The purpose of this course is to analyze health care markets by using microeconomic tools.
+The course will explore the special features and complexities of health care markets and will focus on the analysis of consumption, production, and distribution of health and health care services with an emphasis on pharmaceutical products and services.

 This course will introduce students to basic epidemiology principles with a particular focus on how they are applied to pharmaceuticals.

 This course will prepare the student to apply practical strategies for medication error prevention.

 Communication entails control: crafting a message such that a reader understands what a writer intends.
 We will use the pharmacy literature to identify how texts are made for different audiences, then use the literature to write evidence-based prose.
 The ultimate goal of the class is to develop (or polish) a suite of literacy skills useful for professional communication.

 In this course, the student will address the critical concepts and theories of value proposition to get to the core of marketing strategies.
 The course incorporates active learning projects for the development, measuring, testing, and production of an innovation, service, or feature intended to make a company or product more attractive to customers.
 The student will learn how to strategize and create relevant and compelling narratives that are unique and cutting-edge.

 This course will introduce students to the fundamentals of effective data-driven storytelling and communications.
 The students will learn how to detect and articulate the stories behind data sets and communicate data findings in visual, oral, and written contexts for various audiences and publics.
 The students will gain an understanding of Tableau, a data visualization tool.